Rookie Kubalik scores twice, Blackhawks beat Ducks 4-2

 Olli Maatta also scored for the Blackhawks, who rebounded after two losses to finish a four-game homestand 2-2-0.

-Chicago’s Patrick Kane assisted on Kubalik’s first goal and extended his point streak to six games, with four goals and six assists in the stretch.
-The Chicago star is five points short of 1,000 for his career.
+Kane assisted on Kubalik’s first goal and extended his point streak to six games, with four goals and six assists in the stretch.
+He’s five points short of 1,000 for his career.

+Max Jones and Rickard Rakell scored for last-place Anaheim, which has lost six of seven (1-5-1).
+John Gibson blocked 29 shots.

+Ducks coach Dallas Eakins was upset with his team’s effort, especially in the second period, when Kubalik was left open near the net and connected twice on rebounds to give Chicago a 3-1 lead.

 The game was tied 1-all after the first period.